-The results also showed that students highly satisfied with the nursing department had more positive beliefs, expectations, and general attitudes toward their first practice.
-No previous study was found examining this relationship specifically.
-However, Dursun Ergezen et al. emphasized that students who willingly chose the profession and were very satisfied perceived the clinical learning environment more positively.
-Similarly, other studies report that satisfied students have higher clinical practice satisfaction and that interest and enthusiasm positively affect adaptation and success.
-These findings suggest that willing and satisfied students are more committed to the profession and show stronger clinical learning tendencies.
+The results of the study show that students who are very satisfied with the nursing department have positive beliefs and expectations, a positive approach, personal development sub-dimensions, and general attitudes towards their first clinical practice.
+No study has been found in the literature examining the relationship between attitudes toward first clinical practice according to the variable of satisfaction with the nursing department.
+However, Dursun Ergezen et al., pointed out that students who willingly chose the department and profession and were very satisfied perceived the clinical learning environment more positively.5 Another similar study shows that students who are satisfied with the nursing department also have high clinical practice satisfaction.
+18 Some studies report that it positively affects the clinical adaptation and success of interested and enthusiastic students.19 It can be said that with the literature information in question, willing, interested, and satisfied students are supported in their commitment to the profession while their clinical learning tendencies are triggered.